hitvoice/notes/knowledge/deep learning/optimization.md

 <img src="resources/adam.png" width="700">

+Adam is the abbreviation for "adaptive moment estimation".Because $(1-\epsilon)^{1/\epsilon} \approx 1/e$, if beta1=0.99, it takes $1/(1-0.99)=100$ iterations to make the first_moment small enough (<37% of the original value).
+The first_moment acts as exponential weighted averages of derivatives, and the second_moment aims to damp out the value in the oscillating directions.
+In practice, beta1 and beta2 are rarely tuned, while different choices of the learning rate (and learning rate scheduling) may affect the optimization process in a more noticable way.

 Most mini-batch optimization algorithms have the learning rate hyperparameter.
 Strategies include fixed learning rate, learning rate decay, cyclic learning rate (with snapshot ensemble).
 Common learning rate decay schemes:
 - step decay, say decaying learning rate by half every few epochs
 - exponential decay